-(a) Council may by by-law or resolution appoint one (1) alternate member to temporarily replace a person who is a member of both the lower-tier and upper-tier council if the member is unable to attend an upper-tier council meeting.
+(a) Council may appoint one (1) alternate member to temporarily replace a person who is a member of both the lower-tier and upper-tier council if the member is unable to attend an upper-tier council meeting.

-5. MEETINGS
+MEETINGS

-5.1 Location of Meetings
+5.1 Meeting - Location

-- (a) All meetings of council shall take place in council chambers at the Municipal Office, 4305 Hamilton Road, Dorchester. - (b) In the event that it is not convenient or feasible to hold the meeting in council chambers, council or the clerk, as the case may be, may specify a location within the municipality or an adjacent municipality to hold its meeting.
-The clerk shall provide notice of meeting in accordance with section 6 of this by-law (ie. public hearing where council chambers would not accommodate the number of persons expected at the hearing). - (c) Notwithstanding sections 5.1(a) and (b) above, in the event of an emergency, as defined under section 2.21 of this bylaw, council shall determine, at its discretion, other locations within or outside the municipality to hold its meeting.
-The clerk shall provide notice of such meeting in accordance with section 6.3 of this by-law. - (d) Council shall ensure that meeting locations are accessible to persons with disabilities.
-Also, council shall ensure that any members of council 0with disabilities are adequately accommodated to ensure their participation.
+- (a) In-person meetings of council shall take place in council chambers at the Municipal Office, 4305 Hamilton Road, Dorchester.
+See Section 7.3 for Electronic Participation at Meetings. - (b) In the event that it is not convenient or feasible to hold the meeting in council chambers, council or the clerk, as the case may be, may specify a location within the municipality or an adjacent municipality to hold its meeting (e.g. such as in the event of an emergency).

+- (c) Notwithstanding sections 5.1(a) and (b) above, in the event of an emergency, as defined under section 2.19 of this bylaw, council shall determine, at its discretion, other locations within or outside the municipality to hold its meeting.
+The clerk shall provide notice of such meeting in accordance with section 6.3 of this by-law. - (d) Council to the best of their ability will have meeting locations accessible to persons with disabilities.
+Also, council shall ensure that any members of council with disabilities are adequately accommodated to ensure their participation.

-5.2 Inaugural Meeting
+5.2 Meeting Schedule - Times